The Year My Parents Ruined My Life: Isla Nada

 Coldwell Sommers: Kate's father.
 When the lawn-mower company he works at closes, he is given a job at a snow shovel company in Pennsylvania, where he moves his entire family.
 He grew up in Buffalo, which Kate thinks explains his excitement at the move.
 Due to his upbringing, he is much better adapted to life in Pennsylvania than the rest of his family, constantly reliving memories like walking home in the snow as a boy.
 He likes war movies and sometimes uses jargon learned from them, though he has never served in the army.
 He is doggedly optimistic, selling his snow shovels with unmatched zeal and offering free snow-shoveling seminars to everyone he knows.
 He refuses to believe his latest snow shovel model (called the Flying Penguin) is a dud until his neighbor Mr. Douglas buys a snow blower, then creates a picket fence of broken Flying Penguins.

 Danielle Sommers: Six-year-old sister of Kate.
 Nicknamed 'the pest' by her older sister, Danielle learned to read when she was four and frequently reads books far above her age level.
 This has given her a broad vocabulary that Kate thinks makes Danielle sound 'like a forty year old woman'.
 Unlike her sister, she is eager about the move, the weather and the new house.
 Though they fight often and Danielle seems eager to one-up Kate, she loves and trusts her older sister, going to Kate for comfort when her parents aren't available and growing distraught at the thought of Kate dying or leaving.
-She refers to her parents as "Mother" and "Father", more formal compared to Kate's "Mom" and "Dad".
-Although she's smart, Danielle is still a six year old, liable to cry when she suffers accidents and haplessly speaking her mind.
+She refers to her parents as "Mother" and "Father", more formally compared to Kate's "Mom" and "Dad".
+Although she's smart, Danielle is still a six-year-old, liable to cry when she suffers accidents and haplessly speaking her mind.
+She also refers to herself as the "dancing-ballerina-snowflake princess," with her own dance.

 Molly Blossom: Kate's best friend in Isla Nada.
 She served as class secretary the year Kate moved to Belletoona.
 She loves going to the mall and shopping sprees, so much that Kate finds it baffling.
 She has four holes in each ear.
 She has been Kate's best friend "forever", and is described as 'always there in a pinch'.
 She tried cigarettes at some point, until Kate convinced her it was disgusting habit and she stopped.
 She falls for Josh in Kate's absence and starts dating him without telling her best friend.
 Once they're discovered, she is deeply apologetic.
 Kate describes Molly as an optimist, and thinks she's a good person - the problem was she always "got distracted by something before she was done".